laminas/laminas-session/doc/book/zend.session.config.md

 ## Custom Configuration

-In the event that you prefer to create your own session configuration; you *must* implement `Zend\Session\Config\ConfigInterface` which contains the basic interface for items needed when implementing a session.
+In the event that you prefer to create your own session configuration; you *must* implement `Laminas\Session\Config\ConfigInterface` which contains the basic interface for items needed when implementing a session.
 This includes cookie configuration, lifetime, session name, save path and an interface for getting and setting options.